How to Interview with Amazon: The STAR Method

 You can check out our LinkedIn profiles if you’d like to learn more about our career paths: GG’s profile and Evgeny’s profile.

-Intro to the STAR Method
+Why the STAR Method Works in Interviews

 The STAR Method is an approach to answering questions about your past experiences during behavioral interviews.
-It allows you to provide concrete evidence of your skills and experience in line with the requirements that the hitting team has provided in a job description.
+It allows you to provide concrete evidence of your skills and experience in line with the requirements that the hiring team has provided in a job description.

 For example, if you’re asked about a time when you had to deal with a demanding customer, you would describe the situation, explain what task you needed to complete, detail the actions you took, and finally share the result of your efforts.